Ghana: investing in water to boost prosperity

 The 85 million euro financing guaranteed by the Italian export credit agency SACE will enable the construction of this infrastructure project.
 Deutsche Bank was mandated as lead arranger and facility agent in the transaction, and Germany's AKA Ausfuhrkredit-Gesellschaft Bank participated with 50 percent of the financing.

-"The main benefit is improved livelihood and lifestyle," says engineer Immanuel of the Ghana Water Company, who knows the situation on site very well from his inspection trips through the region.
+"The main benefit is improved livelihood and lifestyle", says engineer Immanuel.
 "People will no longer have to share water with livestock.
 They will have more income because they won't have to spend as much money on health care, school children won't have to get up at the crack of dawn to fetch water for their families before going to school.
-Small industries will have more confidence to invest in this region.
-So people will soon earn more and living standards will rise.
-The main benefit is improved livelihood and lifestyle.
 Small industries will have more confidence to invest in this region.
 So people will soon earn more and living standards will rise.”

 Providing an impetus for growth in a region that is full of potential: that is also the motivation for Deutsche Bank to be part of this project.
 "Deutsche Bank has a longstanding presence in Africa and we are proud to be a leading export finance partner for Ghana," says Werner Schmidt, Global Head of Structured Trade Export Finance at Deutsche Bank.
 "We remain committed to supporting infrastructure projects that have a positive impact on communities and which contribute to long-term economic growth."